mtslee/mtslee.github.io/README.md

 # About Me
 I am currently a senior at the University of California, Davis with a double major in Applied Statistics and Economics.
-As an avid basketball fan, I have always been fascinated by numbers and statistics.
+As an avid basketball fan, I grew up fascinated by simple statistics such as Win-Loss record or Strength of Schedule.
 This interest led me to pursue my major where I could learn more about how people incorporate data into decision making.
 After graduation, I will be working in San Francisco as a Risk & Compliance Consultant.

-I hope to continue my work in Data Science and Research and potentially work for the NBA.
-My specific areas of interest is Predictive Analytics and understanding how travel patterns influence energy and fatique.
+I hope to one day build a career in Data Science and potentially work with the NBA.
+My specific areas of interest are Predictive Analytics and understanding how travel patterns influence energy and fatique.
 I am also working with a graduate student here at UC Davis where we are conducting historical firm data.
 We are studying Merger & Acquisitions over a 30 year time period and analyzing their effects on the market competition using the Herfindahl-Hirschman index (HHI).

 # Explore my work!